Have you ever worried about being taken as an amateur because of producing poor-quality voice-overs?

 Find a perfect speech rate for your video by counting your words over the minutes of your video.

 Take time to understand the topic and the script well.
 Because it is easy to track a voice-over script reader who is just reading the script without understanding the topic.
 This way it doesn’t sound natural.

-Learn to pause once in a while to give the viewer time to process the info.
+Learn to pause once in a while to give the viewer time to grasp the info.
 This will come naturally as you practice several times.

 Using a metronome to rehearse will help you to gain control over pacing automatically during the recording.
 Read it aloud several times before recording and track the words that are difficult to understand.

-When a high-quality voice-over is recorded but you don’t save the recording in the right format, then you may lose it.
+When a high-quality voice-over is recorded but you don’t save it in the right format, then you may lose it.